OAGi/Score/docs/user_guide/index.rst

 the current user should be the owner of the Agency ID List.

 See `View detail of an Agency ID
-List” <#edit-detail-of-a-revised-agency-id-list>`__.
+List <#edit-detail-of-a-revised-agency-id-list>`__.

 The end user can edit detail of the Agency ID List according to

-1. Open the “Edit Agency ID List detail” page according to `View detail of an Agency ID List <#view-detail-of-an-agency-id-list-1>`__, if it is not already opened.
+1. Open the "Edit Agency ID List detail" page according to `View detail of an Agency ID List <#view-detail-of-an-agency-id-list-1>`__, if it is not already opened.
 The Agency ID List has to be in the WIP state, and the current user has to be the owner to be editable.
 The fields